DigitalPublishingToolkit/TOD45_InternetFromIndia/md/00Title.md

 # OVERLOAD, CREEP, EXCESS
 ## AN INTERNET FROM INDIA
-### BY Nishant Shah, Ashish Rajadhyaksha, and Nafis Hasan
+### Nishant Shah, Ashish Rajadhyaksha, and Nafis Hasan